tloge/Cities_In_Italy/source/modena/index.rst

 Background
 ----------

 Modena is a city in the Emilia-Romagna Region of Northern Italy.
 It has a population of about 185,000 people.
 Modena is known for its automotive industry.
 It is home to the Italian sports car makers Ferrari, De Tomaso, Lamborghini, Pagani, and Maserati.
 Ferrari was founded in Modena by Enzo Ferrari.
-The others only have their headquaters near Modena.
+The others only have their headquarters near Modena.
 Modena is also known for its balsamic vinegar.
 It is known as the best balsamic vinegar in the world.
 There are several places in Modena to go on a tour of a balsamic vinegar manufacturer.
 Some bottles of Modena's balsamic vinegar can sell for over **200** euros.
 They also have cheaper bottles which taste *great* too!

 Location
 --------

 Modena is located in northern Italy.
 It is located 191 km southwest of Venice and 43 km northwest of Bologna.

-Top Museums In Modena
+Top Museums in Modena
 ---------------------

 Modena is home to many museums.
 Here are the top ones to visit when you go!